 Food photography is all about details, be it the color and texture of an ingredient or the way food reflects light.
 With a macro lens I can bring more variety to my food photography portfolio and create interesting diptychs, where a photo of a recipe is paired with a macro shot of an ingredient or food detail.

 As a food photographer, my job is to capture all the details of food and allow the viewer to taste a recipe simply by looking at an image.
 I love capturing ingredients and products, as well as food stories, so if you’re looking for a food photographer who can bring your project to life, I’m here to help!

 Below you can find some of the beautiful macro detail shots I’ve captured over the years.

 Which is your favourite?

-Do you need a food photographer for a project?
+Do you need a food or product photographer for a project?
 Would you like to licence an image you saw on my website?
 I’m here to help!
 Click here to know how we can work together or contact me!

 Stay up to date and follow me on Instagram to have a glimpse of my behind the scenes and to see my recent works.

 Food photography / Rome food photographer / Italian food photographer / Food stylist